-Combinatorial methods have two primary applications in software engineering:
+Combinatorial methods can reduce costs for software testing, and have significant applications in software engineering:

-- Combinatorial or t-way testing is a proven method for more effective software testing at lower cost.
-The key insight underlying combinatorial testing’s effectiveness resulted from a series of studies by NIST from 1999 to 2004.
-NIST research showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more.
-This finding, referred to as the interaction rule, has important implications for software testing because it means that testing parameter combinations can provide more efficient fault detection than conventional methods.
+- Combinatorial or t-way testing is a proven method for more effective testing at lower cost.
+The key insight underlying its effectiveness resulted from a series of studies by NIST from 1999 to 2004.
+NIST research showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more, which means that combinatorial testing can provide more efficient fault detection than conventional methods.
 Multiple studies have shown fault detection equal to exhaustive testing with a 20X to 700X reduction in test set size.
-New algorithms compressing combinations into a small number of tests have made this method practical for industrial use, making it possible to do better testing at lower cost.
-See articles on high risk software testing or security and reliability.
+New algorithms compressing combinations into a small number of tests have made this method practical for industrial use, providing better testing at lower cost.
+See articles on high assurance software testing or security and reliability.

-*Metrology is the science of measurement (NIST is the US national metrology laboratory).
+*Metrology is the science of measurement (NIST is the US national metrology institute).

-PRACTICAL EXAMPLES AND CASE STUDIES - summaries of a variety of industry applications of this test method, including bibliography of published papers from some of the world's largest organizations, including Adobe, Avaya, Daimler AG, IBM, Jaguar Land Rover, Lockheed Martin, Red Hat, Rockwell Collins, Siemens, the US Air Force, the US Marine Corps, and others.
+Examples and Case Studies - from some of the world's largest organizations, including Adobe, Avaya, Bosch, IBM, Jaguar Land Rover, Lockheed Martin, Mercedez Benz, US Nuclear Regulatory Commission, Red Hat, Rockwell Collins, Siemens, the US Air Force, US Army, US Marine Corps, US Navy, and others.

 QUICK START - It's easy to learn the basics of this method!